-You can not permanently remove sunspots, (and I don’t recommend lasers in this situation).
+You can not permanently remove sunspots, and I don’t recommend lasers in this situation.
 However, you can minimize the appearance at home and or with your professional through special medicated creams.

 Step 1 is the Multi-Bioactive Mela-Prep Lotion, which contains highly specialized ingredients for a brighter, more even-toned complexion.
-Step 2, Vita-Botanical Mela-Fade Serum System, is comprised of 2 serums that contain a potent blend of vitamins and botanicals that assist in targeting the root causes of skin discoloration and helps to improve the appearance of visible skin damage.
-The final step in this Range is the Intense C-Boost Mela-Even Cream, which is a vitamin C infused cream that reveals a brighter, more evenly radiant and healthier looking skin.
+Step 2, Vita-Botanical Mela-Fade Serum System, is comprised of 2 serums that contain a potent blend of vitamins and botanicals that assist in targeting the root causes of skin discoloration and help to improve the appearance of visible skin damage.
+The final step in this range is the Intense C-Boost Mela-Even Cream, which is a vitamin C cream that reveals a brighter, more evenly radiant and healthier looking skin.